CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "What does `Pheno-Ranker` do?"

     `Pheno-Ranker` is an open-source toolkit developed for the semantic similarity analysis of phenotypic and clinical data.
 It natively supports GA4GH standards, such as [Phenopackets v2](pxf.md) and [Beacon v2](bff.md), using as input their JSON/YAML data exchange formats.
-Beyond these specific standards, Pheno-Ranker is designed to be highly versatile, capable of handling any data serialized into `JSON`, `YAML`, and `CSV` formats, extending its utility beyond the health data domain.
+Beyond these specific standards, Pheno-Ranker is designed to be highly versatile, capable of handling any data serialized into `JSON`, `YAML`, and `CSV` (categorical) formats, extending its utility beyond the health data domain.
 Pheno-Ranker transforms hierarchical data into binary digit strings, enabling efficient similarity matching both within cohorts and between individual patients and reference cohorts.

     !!!
 Abstract "Podcast-Style Audio Format"